-The school of behaviourist psychologists have tried to discredit the idea of will, but their own writings show evidence that they themselves are not thoroughly convinced of the truth of their own position.
+The school of 'Behaviourist Psychology' has tried to discredit the idea of will, but their own writings show evidence that they themselves are not thoroughly convinced of the truth of their own position.
 If what they say they believe is true, then they themselves could not help writing the books that are written to express their ideas.